Blackburn: Politics and industry

 Jack Walker, steel baron and once owner of the local steel company Walkersteel, was born in the town in 1929 and lived locally until he moved to the Channel Islands in 1974.
 He was a former owner of Blackburn Rovers.

 In politics, William Henry Hornby, a leading industrialist, the first mayor of Blackburn, and Chairman of the Conservative Party was born in the town in 1805.
-John Morley, 1st Viscount Morley of Blackburn, OM, PC, Liberal statesman, writer and newspaper editor was born in the town in 1838.
+John Morley, 1st Viscount Morley of Blackburn, Liberal statesman, writer and newspaper editor was born in the town in 1838.
 The town had close links with Barbara Castle, an MP in Blackburn for 34 years (1945–1979) and holder of the positions of Secretary of State for Employment and Productivity, First Secretary of State and Secretary of State for Social Services under Labour governments of the 1960s and 1970s.
 Sajjad Karim (born 1970) served as a Member of the European Parliament for the North West England between 2004 and 2019.

+George Dewhurst (1789-1857), Radical, Reformer and Reedmaker.
+"One of Blackburn's most remarkable sons".

 Mohsin Issa and Zuber Issa are owners of EG Group.